Want some heads up on the worst student pilot mistakes before you begin flying?

 This safe flying VFR altitude ensures more reliable VFR flights by separating the traffic.

 So do not make the mistake of forgetting this rule as a student pilot.

 A perfect landing starts with a good traffic pattern.
 If you are too slow or too fast in your downwind, it may result in confusion and a lousy touchdown.

 Most new student pilots tend to overshoot the final, which is normal.

 It is typical because as you build hours, you will undergo numerous touch and go, learning how not to overshoot the final.

 Practice will make you perfect.

-However, a student pilot must remember about not overshooting the final from the first day of their flight.
+However, a student pilot must remember not overshooting the final from the first day of their flight.

-It is common for student pilots to overshoot the final due to several factors while turning from the base.
+It is common for student pilots to overshoot the final due to several factors turning from the base.

 Overshooting the final will cause to make so many corrections on final to align the aircraft with the runway and too quickly.